Ruben Sommaruga: Career

 Sommaruga began his research career studying hypertrophic lakes and coastal lagoons, but later shifted his focus to high mountain or alpine lakes.
 While his studies primarily concentrated on lakes in the Alps, they also encompassed ecosystems beyond the traditional "northern temperate science belt," including those in the Andes (Chile), the Himalayas (Nepal and India), and the Bale Mountains (Ethiopia).

 Over the past three decades, his long-term research goals have aimed to understand how organisms adapt to the harsh environmental conditions typical of high mountain ecosystems and how lake processes are influenced by various global changes.
 He has studied the ecology of high mountain lakes including those affected by glacier retreat, combining methods from limnology, microbiology, ecology, and environmental science to analyze complex ecological interactions.
 His research covers a broad spectrum of topics, from microbial ecology and the effects of climate change on aquatic ecosystems to physical limnology and photobiology.
-These studies have led to over 160 international scientific contributions, including publications in journals such as Nature and PNAS.
+These studies have led to over 170 international scientific contributions, including publications in Nature and PNAS.